 Case Background: Accusations of Sexual Misconduct Committed by UCLA Doctor, James Heaps

 Dr. James Heaps was arrested in June 2019 and indicted on two counts of sexual battery and one count of sexual exploitation by a physician.
-It was reported by CBS News that more than 115 women had come forward with concerns about their interactions with Dr. Heaps.
+The Los Angeles Times reports that since his arrest, more than 300 women have come forward with concerns about their interactions with Dr. Heaps.

 New York Times reported that the investigation into Dr. Heaps’ past behavior was prompted by accusations of sexual assault by two patients who received care at a UCLA Health facility in 2017 and 2018.
 After the investigation started, the university discovered another allegation of sexual misconduct by an anonymous UCLA student in 2015, according to NYT.
 A fourth accusation of sexual misconduct against Dr. Heaps was discovered in February 2019, reports NYT.